 Momentum Indicators | Overbought conditions | Medium — supports the reversal idea |

-You’re basically watching control change hands.
-The first candle says “dip buyers are still here.”
-The second candle says “sellers just absorbed all that demand and pushed price through it.”
-Once that happens at a known supply zone, a lot of traders stop thinking “buy the pullback” and start thinking “sell the failed push,” which can feed momentum to the downside.
+The first candle says buyers are still willing to pay up.
+The second candle says sellers absorbed that demand and pushed price through it.
+When this happens at a known supply zone, many traders stop thinking “buy the pullback” and start thinking “sell the failed push,” which can accelerate downside momentum.

 Bearish engulfing + Evening star = stronger reversal read at the top